hestabroo/website/_posts/2025-08-26-spotifywrapped.md

   I then blew these dictionaries out into a single long-format table, cleaned up tags/removed common non-insightful ones, and re-pivoted this back to wide format to create a single table with a row per artist and each tag as a "feature" column (containing it's relative user-attributed weight for the artist).<br><br>

   Along the way, I did need to cut the hundreds of different user tags down to a more meaningful list to create a reasonable feature set for clustering.
-There were a lot of more dynamic ways I tried doing this (tags held by >x% of artists, cumulative total count threshold, etc.), but because the number of clusters ended up being fixed (more on this later), a fixed number of features here gave the most consistent results:
+There were a lot of more dynamic ways I tried doing this (tags held by x% of artists, cumulative total count threshold, top tags per artist, etc.), but because the number of clusters ended up being fixed (more on this later), a fixed number of features here gave the most consistent results:

   {% highlight python %}
 artist_tags_long = []